Crux Vocal Ensemble delivers a ghoulish spectacle on November 2nd at St. Werburgh's Church (near Christchurch Cathedral)

 - In 2005 I created the Kajastrakossta Saxophone Quartet, with which I have released professional recordings and performed at the National Concert Hall (Dublin, Ireland), the Honorary Consul (Stuttgart, Germany) the Silesian Philharmonia and the Lower-Silesian Philharmonic Orchestra, the Silesian Theatre, among others.

-I now perform with an Irish quartet, with public appearances such as at the Cork Jazz Festival and Taste of Christmas Festival, for example.
+I now perform with an Irish quartet, the Sax Sisters, with public appearances such as at the Cork Jazz Festival and Taste of Christmas Festival, for example.

 - I have been involved in a wide range of chamber music and orchestral projects (official recordings, festival concerts, etc), including regular cooperation with the Polish National Radio Symphony Orchestra, as well as the distinguished Aukso Chamber Orchestra, the Orchestra of New Music, the Ladies Chamber Orchestra and the Lower-Silesian Philharmonic Orchestra, to name but a few.
 I have also been involved in much Marching Band, Big Band and professional Wind Band playing, with some of which I have toured Europe.

 In Dublin, I perform occasionally with the Hot House Big Band under Mark Wilde and am a member of the RIAM Symphonic Wind Ensemble (dir.
 Fergus O’Carroll)